TimMurphy/bambu-studio-presets/README.md

 Unzip the exported archive before committing to maintain version control visibility.
 Extract all files to the `\exported-presets\Process presets\` folder, then delete the original `.zip` file.
 Individual JSON files provide better diff tracking and merge resolution than compressed archives.

+## Root Presets

+Before changing any the presets save the Bambu supplied preset as Root *. e.g. `Root 0.20mm Standard @BBL A1` is the Bambu supplied `0.20mm Standard @BBL A1` process.
+Then save the Root preset with a name for the preset you are configuring, e.g. Standard 0.40mm Nozzle, Strong 0.40mm nozzle, etc.

 ## 📦 Additional Folders

 These folders are not exported directly by Bambu Studio but support calibration, benchmarking, and documentation for repeatable print testing and evaluation.